 - You will then be allowed to use the telephone to contact a member of your family, friend, or bail bondsman.

-- If you think you will get released quickly, they will let you wear your own clothes, otherwise you you will have to wear a jumpsuit.
+- If you think you will get released quickly, they will let you wear your own clothes, otherwise you will have to wear a jumpsuit.

 Have you ever been booked into jail?
 If you have, you should tell us how it happened.
 How long did it take to get processed?
-What was you treatment like?
+What was your treatment like?
 Can you share any secrets that might help other people that get arrested to get through jail processing?

 Click here to comment